 Looking, smelling and tasting is my life.
 I am a Professional Taster!
 I started my career in sensory evaluation 18 years ago at the Italian Sommelier Association.
 I also became a Certified Olive Oil Taster, and I am part of the Italian Registry of Olive Oil Sensory Evaluation Experts.
 When I moved to California, I was so fortunate to start my collaboration with the University of California in Davis for a study that uncovered olive oil fraud and allowed for a new law and labeling system.
 When I learned that honey is the third adulterated food in America (after olive oil), I decided to get back to the books and become one of only two Honey Sensory Evaluation Experts in America.
 To make things more interesting I am also pursuing a fifth levels Chocolate Tater.
 I am at level two, for now.

-I have certifications in all four commodities, and I actively consult with academic organizations, research projects and product development for these commodities and more.
+I have certifications in all four commodities, and I actively consult with universities, academic organizations, research projects and product development for these commodities and more.
 I also lead sensory evaluation classes, tastings and speaking engagements around the Country and internationally.
 I educate consumers on quality standards.
 I show how to taste looking for quality.
 I demonstrate how easy it is to detect low quality ingredients that have no health benefits simply by looking, smelling and tasting.
-My hope to inspire people to look at food like a taster does: with love, curiosity, appreciation and fun.
+My hope is to inspire people to look at food like a taster does: with love, curiosity, appreciation and fun.
 I believe that by taking the time to question labels with curiosity, admire shapes and colors, learn how to appreciate aromas, anticipate and desire the magic of every single bite, we could be naturally healthier.